laanwj/etna_viv/doc/hardware.md

   - Wrong length of shader
   - Texture sampling without properly setup texture units
   - `SE_SCISSOR`: setting SCISSOR bottom/right to `(x<<16)|5` instead of `(x<<16)-1` causes crashes for higher resolutions
-    such as 1920x1080 on gc600.
+    such as 1920x1080 on GC600.
 I don't know why, maybe some buffer or cache overflow.
-The rockchip vivante driver always uses |5 AFAIK.
+The rockchip vivante driver always uses |5 AFAIK, this offset appears to be different per specific chip/revision.

   This may be a (kernel) driver problem.
 It is possible to reset the GPU from user space with an ioctl, but this usually is not enough to make it un-stuck.
-It would probably be a better solution to introduce a kernel-based timeout instead of relying on userspace to be 100% correct.
+It would probably be a better solution to introduce a kernel-based timeout instead of relying on userspace to be 100% correct (may exist on v4?).

 Masked state
 -------------

-Many groups of state bits, especially in the PE, have mask bits.
+Many groups of state bits, especially in the PE, have a mask bit.
 These have been named `*_MASK`.
-When the mask bit belonging to a group of state bits is set on a state write, the accompanying state bits will be unaffected.
-If the mask bit is unset, the state bits will be written.
+When the mask bit belonging to a group of state bits is *set* on a state write, the accompanying state bits will be unaffected.
+If the mask bit is *unset*, the state bits will be written.

-This allows setting state either per group of bits, or all at once.
+This allows setting state per group of bits.
 For example, it allows setting only the destination alpha function (`ALPHA_CONFIG.DST_FUNC_ALPHA`) without affecting the other bits in that state word.

-If masking functionality is not desired, as it is often practical to simply write all bits at once, simply keep all the `_MASK` bits at zero.
+If masking functionality is not desired, simply keep all the `_MASK` bits at zero and write all bits at once.
+This is what I used in `etna_pipe`, as I keep track of all state myself.

 Texture tiling
 ----------------